kouroshparsa/toned/README.md

 toned
 ==========

-*toned* is a python package to allow recursive text file search with boolean operations It is NOT a lexer as a lexical analyzer is much more complex.
+*toned* is a python package to allow parallelized recursive text file search with boolean operations It is NOT a lexer as a lexical analyzer is much more complex.
 *toned* applies a layer on top of search keywords to convert them into regular expressions.
 This way, users who are not good with regex can search within files.